 As a rule of thumb, during quiet hours the noise you are making should not leave the room you are in.

-A variety of social events are organized by the Blakeley Social Committee and by individual residents throughout the year.
+A variety of social events are organized by the Blakeley Resident Directors and by individual residents throughout the year.
 Residents hosting events should keep in mind the following:

 - All social events, regardless of where they are held, must abide by the quiet hours policy, as well as by state and federal laws.